shivek-sachdev/booking-tracker/PRODUCT_REQUIREMENTS.md

 *   Advanced reporting features.
 *   Search and filtering capabilities within lists (Bookings, Customers).
 *   Define specific fields needed for `Tour Products` and `Tour Package Bookings` tables.
 *   Clarify if deadlines or specific statuses apply to Tour Package Bookings similarly to standard Bookings.
+*   Define how the unique 5-character alphanumeric ID for Tour Package Bookings is generated or enforced upon creation/update.
+*   Determine appropriate access policies for the Supabase Storage bucket used for payment slips.